 Full-time Research employees accrue annual time at the rate of 1.75 days per month.
 The accrual rate for full-time researchers does not change with years of service.
 Residents should consult the Resident Manual provided by the Office of Graduate Medical Education.

-Supervisor Approval of Annual Time Use
+Manager Approval of Annual Time Use

 Impact of Absence Without Approved Leave/Time Off (AWOL) on Annual Time Accrual